abde0103/Project-graphtransformer/README.md

-# DL-DIY potential project ideas
+# Updates after the fork

 For graph transformers described below, we tested (cf presentation.pdf) :
 - Generation of SBM datasets using different intra-communities and inter-communities density.